 FESTIVAL OVERVIEW AND IMPORTANT THINGS TO KNOW ABOUT REGISTERING AN EXHIBIT

-The sixth annual SPARK Photo Festival is scheduled for April 1 to April 30, 2018.
+The seventh annual SPARK Photo Festival is scheduled for April 1 to April 30, 2019.

 Registration is based upon an Open Call for Photographic Exhibit.
 Participation in the SPARK Photo Festival is conditional upon